claravetter/mbSPLS/docs/spls_1setup.md

 | `final_ID`                   | Cell array (string)   | Define the IDs of your subjects (e.g. `input.final_ID = {'400106', '400678', '410345', ...})`).
 It should have the same length as the number of participants.|

 ::::{important}
-Make sure your input data (i.e., Xs, covariates, sites, Diag and DiagNames) does not contain any missing values.
+Make sure your input data (i.e.,  `input.Xs`, `input.covariates`, `input.sites`, `input.Diag` and `input.DiagNames`) does not contain any missing values.
 Make sure to either remove the missing values or impute them beforehand.

-If X and Y do not have the same number of features, X has to be the matrix that has more features.
+If `input.X` and `input.Y` do not have the same number of features, `input.X` has to be the matrix that has more features.
 ::::